dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 10: Januray 08, 2017

+**Today's Progress**: Day 4 of Javascript30.
+Array cardio

+**Thoughts**: Solidifying array basics using .filter() .sort() .map() .reduce.
+Initial build w/ ES5 and working in ES6 as clean up.
+Got well into section 6 of SGrider's MongoDB course.
+Kinda elementary so far but picking up things here and there.
+It's interesting to finally watch someone set up an environment and I'm a little bored! (learning).

 ###Day 9: January 07, 2017

 **Today's Progress**: Day 3 of Javascript30.
 Worked with vanilla JS and CSS using CSS variables.